Performance Summary

 Quarterly Highlights

-The CI Brunswick Fund returned 2.6% for the September 2025 quarter net of fees and expenses, compared to 4.7% for the ASX200 Accumulation Index.1 Contributors to portfolio performance in the period were Infomedia (IFM), Aspen Group (APZ) and Deterra Royalties (DRR).
-Stocks that underperformed include Regis Healthcare (REG), Guzman y Gomez (GYG) and Greatland Gold (GGP).
+The CI Brunswick Fund returned 4.13%1 for the December 2025 quarter net of fees and expenses, compared to -1.01% for the ASX200 Accumulation Index.
+Contributors to portfolio performance in the period were Regis Healthcare (REG), Aspen Group (APZ) and Ryman Healthcare (RYM).
+Stocks that underperformed include Newscorp (NWSA), Guzman y Gomez (GYG) and Infratil (IFT).

 ¹ Past performance is not a reliable indicator of future performance.